 While scheduling the work for each day, it is imperative to set up deadlines that are achievable.
 Employees, generally in the wake of casting an impression on their bosses, tend to take up mammoth targets for the day or the week without paying heed as too much would they be able to really deliver.

 No considerations are given to exigencies that may arise during the course of the week.
 This results in incomplete work and often leads to demotivation.
 One must, therefore, ensure to be practical in setting up daily/weekly targets lest it leads to demotivation.

 5. Plan & Prioritize

-It is also advisable park your routine jobs that may not involve too much thinking, for the last 30 to 60 minutes of the day.
+It is also advisable to park your routine jobs that may not involve too much thinking for the last 30 to 60 minutes of the day.
 This certainly helps to reduce the stress depression levels immensely.

 6. Physical Exercise and Meditation

 It is advisable for each individual to take some sports (outdoor) or the other in their daily routine, as this significantly helps in burning out the accumulated stress depression.
 Most of the employers today, especially in the IT and the IT-enabled sector, have already taken cognizance of this fact.

 As a result, many of them are already equipped with gyms which helps employees to distress depression.
 For example, in a voice-based BPO set-up, the employee keeps calling to customers over the phone or is handling queries over the phone for about 6 hours a day.
 Imagine an employee doing this continuously for 26 days in a month.
 A burnout, therefore, is obvious.